hellhub-collective/sdk/README.md

 ## Installation

-To install the HellHub SDK, you can use npm or yarn or bun.
+To install the HellHub SDK, you can use npm, yarn or bun.
 For simplicity, we will use bun in this example:

 ```bash
 bun add @hellhub-collective/sdk